gfxdisp/pwcmp_rating_unified/README.md

 ## Usage

-The code for this example can be found in the examples folder (example1.m) To produce a unified scale we use a pairwise comparison matrix D (NxN) and a rating matrix M (NxK) and datasets_sizes (1xT), where N is the total number of conditions and K is the total number of observers.
+The code for this example can be found in the examples folder (example1.m).
+To produce a unified scale we need a pairwise comparison matrix D (NxN) and a rating matrix M (NxK), where N is the total number of conditions and K is the total number of subjects in rating experiments.

-For example we want to scale together two datasets with 4 and 5 conditions.
+Let's consider an example where we want to scale together two datasets - DS1 and DS2 with N1 = 4 and N2 = 5 conditions.
 Both datasets contain pairwise comparisons and rating measurements.

-Matrix with pairwise comparisons has N1 rows and collumns, where N1 is the size of the DS1.
+Matrix with pairwise comparisons for DS1 has N1 rows and columns:
 ```
 D1 = [0 0 0 0
       1 0 0 1
       1 1 0 1
       1 0 0 0];
 ```
-Matrix with rating has N1 rows and K1 collumns, where K1 is the number of observers giving their measurements
+Matrix with rating has N1 rows and K1 columns, where K1 is the number of subjects participating in rating experiments for DS1:
 ```
 M1 = [3 1 3 1 2;
       NaN NaN NaN NaN NaN;
       6 7 7 7 7;
       7 6 9 7 8];
 ```
-Notice that in the case of DS1 we have full matrix of comparisons, but one row in the rating matrix is missing.
+Notice that in the case of DS1 we have a full matrix of comparisons, but one row in the rating matrix is missing.

-For the DS2 condition 2 is not connected with the rest via pairwise comparisons, however, linked via rating experiments.
+Below are matrix with pairwise comparisons and rating scores for DS2.
+Notice, that condition 2 is not connected with the rest via pairwise comparisons, however, linked via rating experiments.

 ```
 D2 = [0 0 1 1 0;